WebDevStudios/custom-post-type-ui/readme.txt

 6. Help/support screen.

 == Changelog ==

+= 1.4.3 - 2016-10-17 =
+* Fixed: issue with post types and taxonomies trying to be converted before registration.
+Prevented full success of process.
+* Fixed: Prevent trying to convert taxonomy terms if no terms exist.
+Taxonomy will still be deleted from CPTUI list.
+* Fixed: Prevent trying to redirect on activation if being network-activated.

 = 1.4.2 - 2016-10-03 =
 * Fixed: Responsiveness of sections and "ad" space when creating post types or taxonomies on smaller screens.
 Props @thecxguy